dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 Imports that don't have an integrity check will be resolved every time you interpret them.
 However, those imports may have transitive dependencies of their own that are protected by integrity checks and those transitive dependencies will be locally cached.
-For example, the top-level Prelude `package.dhall` import protects its own transitive dependencies in this way, as an optimization to minimize network traffic.
+For example, the top-level `package.dhall` expression that we import from the Prelude protects its own transitive dependencies in this way, as an optimization to minimize network traffic.

 ## Importing raw `Text`